hschaeufler/covid-certificate-checker/README.md

 Have a look at the official repository of the Euorpean eHealth network.
 There is a [overview](https://github.com/ehn-dcc-development/hcert-spec/blob/main/README.md) about the Design Principals.
 And also a [rudimentary Implementation-Example](https://github.com/ehn-dcc-development/ehn-sign-verify-javascript-trivial).
 ## Usage
-Further Information about Usage will come soon.
+Further Information about usage will come soon.